-The Government of Barbados has instructed all government-owned entities and statutory corporations to amend their financial year-ends to March 31st, to align with the government fiscal period.
-As a result, the financial statements have been prepared for the fifteen-month period ended March 31st, 2016.
-The previous year figures presented are not entirely comparable.
+The Government of Barbados had instructed all government-owned entities and statutory corporations to amend their financial year-ends to March 31st, to align with the government fiscal period.
+This transition was made during the previous period resulting in those financial statements being prepared for the fifteen-month period ended March 31st, 2016.
+Therefore, the previous year figures presented are not entirely comparable to the current year.